kasperjunge/macscribe/README.md

 # Macscribe

-Macscribe is a command-line tool for transcribing audio from YouTube videos and Apple Podcast episodes.
-It downloads the audio, transcribes it using a state-of-the-art ML model, and copies the transcription directly to your clipboard for easy use.
+Macscribe is a command-line tool for transcribing audio from YouTube videos, Apple Podcast episodes, and local audio/video files.
+It downloads audio from URLs or processes local files, transcribes them using a state-of-the-art ML model, and copies the transcription directly to your clipboard for easy use.

 ## Features

-- **Multi-Platform Support:** Accepts YouTube and Apple Podcast URLs.
+- **Multi-Platform Support:** Accepts YouTube, Apple Podcast, and X URLs.
+- **Local File Support:** Transcribes local audio files (MP3, WAV, FLAC, M4A, OGG, WMA) and video files (MP4, MOV, AVI, MKV, WEBM, M4V, WMV).
-- **Automated Audio Processing:** Downloads high-quality audio from the provided URL.
+- **Automated Audio Processing:** Downloads high-quality audio from URLs or processes local files directly.
 - **State-of-the-Art Transcription:** Utilizes `mlx-whisper` for accurate and fast transcription.
 - **Clipboard Integration:** Automatically copies the transcript to your clipboard.
 - **Customizable Models:** Option to specify a different Hugging Face model for transcription.